Annapurna Base Camp Trek – In The Throne of the Gods

 How difficult is the trek to Annapurna Base Camp?

 The Annapurna Base Camp trek is of moderate difficulty.
 You will be trekking for 4-7 hours a day for over a week, so you will need to be relatively fit.
-The best way to prepare is to get as many miles under foot on trails in your home country.
+The best way to prepare is to get as many miles as possible under foot on trails in your home country.

-Are permits required for this trek?
+Are permits required for the Annapurna Base Camp trek?

 Trekking the Annapurna Base Camp requires a number of essential pieces of trekking gear and equipment.
 The Annapurna Base Camp Trek is relatively long and moderately hard.
 It exposes you to a range of altitudes where temperatures fluctuate significantly between night and day.

-Make sure to have insurance that covers you for any travel related risks, like damaged, lost, stolen or delayed baggage; flight delays and interruptions; and tour operators default.
+Make sure to have insurance that covers you for any travel related risks, like damaged, lost, stolen or delayed baggage; flight delays and interruptions; and tour operators' default.

-Everest Base Camp Trek
+Everest Base Camp

 The Everest Base Camp Trek is one of the most popular and iconic treks in Nepal.
 Trekkers get to retrace the early footsteps taken by Sir Edmund Hillary and Tenzing Norgay on their historic Everest expedition in 1953.
-Discover the Everest Base Camp Trek.

 Langtang Valley Trek

 The Langtang Valley Trek is a relatively easy trek and is often far less busy than other popular treks in the Everest and Annapurna region.
 The trek can be done in seven days, however, it usually takes 10 to 12 days.
-Discover the Langtang Valley Trek.

 Manaslu Circuit Trek